-CALCULUS FOR SCIENTISTS AND ENGINEERS
+MATH1185 CALCULUS FOR SCIENTISTS AND ENGINEERS

-CAPE or GCE A-Level Mathematics, OR
+CAPE or GCE A-Level Mathematics, OR MATH0100 - Pre-calculus AND MATH0110 - Calculus and Analytical Geometry OR equivalent.

 Limits, Continuity and Differentiability; Application of derivatives; Integration; Ordinary differential equations; Functions of several variables; Multiple integrals; Series.